Skip to Content

 #3: Twisted Waves

-Twisting sections of hair as tightly as possible, then running your hot straightener along each twist until it’s dry creates stunning, spiraled waves that appear professionally done.
+Prerequisite: Make sure each section is 100% bone-dry before you twist and iron it.
+Twisting sections of hair into a firm but gentle twist, then running your hot straightener along each twist until the heat penetrates the twist creates stunning, spiraled waves that appear professionally done.
 While this style is perfect for formal or fun events, such as dances or office parties, it’s fast enough to complete on the daily.

 Medium Curly Haircuts & Hairstyles: Our Top Picks